mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

             Loads data into the entity, previous saved For Moder:
-                you CAN include an version entry to make sure you can fix the data version
+                you CAN include a version entry to make sure you can fix the data version
             :param data: the data to load from
             The nbt data is auto-loaded before this event is called
+            WARNING: data may be None when dump() was at some point not implemented